Managing child contact this Christmas as a single parent

 28/10/2025

-We’ve compiled some ideas to help you prepare for the 2025 festive season.
+We’ve compiled some ideas to help you manage child contact during the 2025 festive season.

 See more advice and tips about support during the holidays.
 This information could be especially useful if you have a child with an eating difficulty or disorder, if you are looking after someone who has a disability, if you have just separated or been bereaved, or if you will be alone for the festive period.